c9s/AssetKit/README.md

 The Concept of AssetToolkit
 ---------------------------

-- We register these wanted assets into the assetkit configuration file, which contains the asset source directory, manifest file information.
+- We register these wanted asset manifest files into the assetkit configuration file, which contains the asset source directory and other manifest file information in PHP source code format.

 - When one asset is required from a web page, the asset can be quickly loaded through the AssetLoader, then the asset will be filtered, compiled to the front-end output.
+If the environment is production, the `AssetRenderer` would cache the url manifest for you, so you don't have to compile these assets everytime.

 - In production mode, the asset compiler squashes the loaded asset files to the minified files.

 - In development mode, the asset compiler simply render the include paths for you.

-- You can define different required assets in each different page with a page id (target) The page id (target) is also used for caching results.
+- You can define different required assets in each different page with a page id (target).

+  The page id (target) is also used for caching results.

   So that in your product page, you may include `jquery`, `product` assets together with a page id "yourapp-products".
 And in your main page, you may include `jquery`, `mainpage` assets with a page id "youapp-mainpage"

-- One asset can have multiple file collection, the file collection can be css, scss, sass, coffee-script, live-script or javascript collection.
+- One asset can have multiple file collections, the file collection can be css, scss, sass, coffee-script, live-script or javascript collection.

-- Each file collection may have its own filter and compressor. so that CSS file collection can use "cssmin" and "yuicss" compressor, and the SASS file collection can use "sass" filter and "cssmin" compressor to generate the minified files.
+- Each file collection may have its own filters and compressors. so that a CSS file collection can use "cssmin" and "yuicss" compressor, and a SASS file collection can use "sass" filter and "cssmin" compressor to generate the minified output.

 Features
 ---------------------------